How to Brief a PR Agency in 2026

 Be realistic in what you hope to achieve depending on your budget.

-So, be clear what the budget is and remember that the larger the budget, the more resources a PR agency can use on your behalf, whether that’s the number of people working as a creative team, the amount of content produced or various tactics employed.
+Be clear what the budget is and remember that the larger the budget, the more resources a PR agency can use on your behalf, whether that is the number of people working on the account, the amount of content produced, or the mix of tactics employed.
+If you are combining PR with Advertising or Email Marketing, spell that out early so the scope is clear.

 Other factors

-Meanwhile, when briefing an agency be ready to divulge other information which will help them perform to their best ability on your behalf.
+When briefing an agency, be ready to divulge other information which will help them perform to their best ability on your behalf.

 This might include:

-• What internal resources do you have within the business to support any PR activity?
+- What internal resources do you have within the business to support PR activity?

-• Are there any internal processes and issues to adhere to?
+- Are there any internal processes and issues to adhere to (for example legal review, approvals, brand guidelines)?

-• Have you previously employed a PR agency?
-If so, what worked well and what didn’t?
+- Have you previously employed a PR agency?
+If so, what worked well and what did not?

 Ready for action

-When everything has been agreed then it’s also vital to keep a constant flow of communication, whether that’s via email, the phone or online.
+When everything has been agreed, it is vital to keep a constant flow of communication, whether that is via email, the phone or online.

-This, for example, can allow the client to inform the agency of any new developments, while for the agency it provides an opportunity to put forward new ideas, highlight successes and ask for feedback.
+This can allow you to keep the agency updated on any new developments, while giving the agency space to put forward new ideas, highlight successes and ask for feedback.
+Simple rhythms help: a short weekly check-in and a monthly performance review is usually enough to keep things moving without creating noise.

-Should you be looking to appoint a PR agency that specialises in the automotive sector, then we’d love to hear from you.
-Just send an email to hello@redmarlin.co.uk and we’ll be in touch.
+Should you be looking to appoint a PR agency that specialises in the automotive sector, send an email to hello@redmarlin.co.uk and we will be in touch.